noflo/noflo-ui/README.md

 ## Hosted version

-There is a hosted version of the NoFlo Development Environment available.
-Please refer to <http://noflojs.org/noflo-ui/>.
+[Flowhub](http://flowhub.io) is a hosted and commercially supported version of the NoFlo Development Environment.

 ## Usage